WISCONSIN SPECIFIC INFORMATION

 In Wisconsin, there is no state law or rule limiting server alcohol consumption.
 Wisconsin places most of the responsibility for alcohol control on municipal government; accordingly local ordinances prohibiting intoxicated servers have been adopted by some communities to prevent and sanction alcohol impaired servers.
-This memo examines the five Sober Server ordinances in effect in Wisconsin on January 1, 2014.
+This memo (PDF) examines the five Sober Server ordinances in effect in Wisconsin on January 1, 2014.

 While no single law can solve all alcohol related problems, a group of policies and practices selected to address specific community problems can reduce alcohol related problems and the resulting municipal expense.

-- Operating Alcohol Age Compliance Checks in Wisconsin: Alcohol age compliance checks are an effective approach to reducing alcohol availability to underage youth.
+- Operating Alcohol Age Compliance Checks in Wisconsin (PDF): Alcohol age compliance checks are an effective approach to reducing alcohol availability to underage youth.
 Because Wisconsin regulates alcohol licenses locally, determining whether local retailers obey minimum legal drinking age laws is a municipal concern.
 Learn what age compliance checks accomplish, how other Wisconsin communities use them and how community groups work with local law enforcement to support ongoing operations.

-- Outlet Density: Limiting the Concentration of Retailers Selling and Serving Alcohol in Your Community: When too many locations sell alcohol in a compact area alcohol related crime and disorder often result.
+- Outlet Density: Limiting the Concentration of Retailers Selling and Serving Alcohol in Your Community (PDF): When too many locations sell alcohol in a compact area alcohol related crime and disorder often result.
 All communities that have alcohol sales have a level of alcohol outlet density; it becomes an issue when an over-concentration creates alcohol related problems.
 This summary explains outlet density, how residents can identify local outlet density and some policy options for controlling outlet density.
 This summary complements the Department of Health Services publication Alcohol License Overview for Wisconsin which includes municipal and county level density outlet density statistics.